-The investments of the Fund are subject to normal market fluctuations and other risks inherent in investing in or having exposure to shares, bonds, and other market assets.
+The investments of the Fund are subject to normal market fluctuations and other risks inherent in investing in shares, bonds and other market assets.
 These fluctuations may be more extreme in periods of market disruption and other exceptional events.
-Investors may not get back the amount originally invested and may lose money.

-The Fund may invest in or have exposure to non-traditional or alternative asset classes.
+The Fund may also invest in a range of nontraditional or alternative asset classes.
 The valuation of these assets can vary materially from those of stock and bond markets.
-There can be no assurance that any appreciation in value of investments will occur or that the investment objective of the Fund will be achieved.
+There can be no assurance that any appreciation in value of investments will occur or that the investment objective will actually be achieved.
 The value of investments and the income from them will fall as well as rise and investors may not recoup the original amount they invested.
 Past performance is not a reliable indicator of future results.